yugr/rust-slides/talk.md

 Note that some overheads are basic (e.g. bounds checking) and some are consequences (e.g. disabled autovec).

+Even fast checks introduce several problems:
+  - pressure on caches (I$, BTB)
+  - more complex control flow so other opts break

 - Runtime checks (see `AssertKind` enum in `compiler/rustc_middle/src/mir/syntax.rs`):
   * index accesses:
     + LLVM may not always remove them which will break autovec